luoming3/light_mappo/README.md

 conda env create -f environment.yml conda activate isaac-sim

-# set up environment variables
+# set up environment variables.
+# execute this command when open a new terminal or you can
+# set this command in ~/.bashrc so you only need to do it once
 source setup_conda_env.sh

 # install cuda 12.1